Skip to main content

 • a growing list of commercially supported full-stack components, each adding a complete, new feature to your system, e.g., remote video streaming to the web.

 These components, which we call capabilities, can be integrated into your fleet management system whether you used our open-source framework to build it or not.
+So there is no switching cost if you have already built parts of your fleet management system.

 An open-source framework for full-stack robotic software